Wharton County, Texas Demographics 2026

 Economy, Income & Housing

 The median household income in Wharton County is $66,100.
 This is 13% lower than the state median of $76,292.
-Compared to the national median of $78,538, household income here is 16% lower.
+It is also 16% lower than the national median of $78,538.
 The poverty rate stands at 14.5%.
 This is 5% higher than the state poverty rate of 13.8%.
 The unemployment rate is 7.0%.
 This is 36% higher than the state rate of 5.1%.
 The median home value is $182,700.
 Housing costs are 30% lower than the state median of $260,400.
 With a home-value-to-income ratio of just 2.8x, Wharton County is one of the most affordable housing markets in the area.
 70.6% of occupied housing units are owner-occupied.
 This homeownership rate is 13% higher than the state average of 62.6%.

 Race & Ethnicity